Chintu1308/sll-library/README.md

 # SLL Library
-This is a single-linked list library that provides various operations on single-linked lists.brary to visA liualize and interact with a singly linked list using animations.
+This is a single-linked list library that provides various operations on single-linked lists.
+Brary to visualize and interact with a singly linked list using animations.
-Go to the link to experiance the animation ->  https://chintu1308.github.io/sll-library/src
+Go to the link to experience the animation ->  https://chintu1308.github.io/sll-library/src

 ## Installation 1
 You can install this library via npm: